American Airlines is cutting more legroom in economy class

 These new single-aisle aircraft will go into use later this year and will primarily be flown on routes in North America.

 Fliers will still pay regular economy fares for the 18 seats with two inches less leg room.
+Two of those three rows of 29-inch pitch will be in the back of the plane and a third farther forward.
 These seats won't be part of its new basic economy fares, which sell for less because fliers don't get access to overhead bins, a seat assignment or frequent flier miles.

 An American spokesman said the airline will add 40 Max jets to its fleet by the end of 2019.
 It has 100 on order.
 The airline also said it might make similar changes to its existing fleet of 737-800s after the Max arrives, but no decisions have been made.

-Note: Correction: A previous version of this story misidentified the rows that would be condensed.